Silvenga/silvenga.com/input/posts/alpine-missing-dependencies.md

 ![Alpine + Docker = Awsome](/content/images/2018/docker+alpine.png)

 I have a lot of Docker images using Alpine Linux as a base.
-This is awesome when trying to get the most streamlined images possible.
-24MB for a complete image is amazing!
+This is awesome when trying to get the most streamlined images possible - 24MB for a complete image is amazing!

 ```log
 # docker images